ott-jax/ott/README.md

 # Optimal Transport Tools (OTT)

-**Disclaimer: this is not an official Google product.**

-**Disclaimer: this is still under heavy development, the API is likely to change in places.**
+**See [full documentation](https://ott-jax.readthedocs.io/en/latest/) for detailed info.**

 OTT is a JAX toolbox that bundles a few utilities to solve [optimal transport problems](https://arxiv.org/abs/1803.00567).
-These tools can help you compare and match (in a loose sense) two weighted point clouds (or histograms, or measures, etc.) using a cost or a distance between the points contained in these point clouds.
+These tools can help you compare and match two weighted point clouds (or histograms, measures, etc.), given a cost (e.g. a distance) between single points.

-Our focus in OTT is to provide a sturdy, versatile and efficient implementation of the Sinkhorn algorithm, while taking advantage of JAX features, such as [JIT](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Using-jit-to-speed-up-functions) and [auto-vectorization](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap).
+Most of OTT is, for now, supported by a sturdy, versatile and efficient implementation of the Sinkhorn algorithm that takes advantage of JAX features, such as [JIT](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Using-jit-to-speed-up-functions), [auto-vectorization](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html#Auto-vectorization-with-vmap) and [implicit differentiation](https://jax.readthedocs.io/en/latest/notebooks/Custom_derivative_rules_for_Python_code.html).

-An OT problem has two important ingredients: a pair of weight vectors `a` and `b` (one for each measure) and a ground cost (typically a pairwise cost matrix between the points contained in each measure).
-OTT encapsulates the ground cost (and several operations attached to it) in a `Geometry` object.
+An typical OT problem has two main ingredients: a pair of weight vectors `a` and `b` (one for each measure) and a ground cost evaluated on the pair of measures, cast usually as a pairwise cost matrix.
+OTT encapsulates the ground cost (and several operations associated with it) in a `Geometry` object.
 The most common geometry is that of two point clouds compared with the squared Euclidean distance, as used in the example below:

 ## Example